Klaipėda Region: Treaty of Versailles

-[Memellanders] including those whose mother-tongue is Lithuanian, have never desired a separation from Germany;...they have always proved themselves a loyal constituent part of the German community...moreover, Memel is an entirely German town...which has never in its whole history belonged to Lithuania or to Poland.
+[Memellanders], including those whose mother-tongue is Lithuanian, have never desired a separation from Germany [...] they have always proved themselves a loyal constituent part of the German community...moreover, Memel is an entirely German town [...] which has never in its whole history belonged to Lithuania or to Poland.

 To that claim, the Allied Powers responded the following:

 The Allied and associated Powers reject the suggestion that the cession of the district of Memel conflicts with the principles of nationality.
 The district in question has always been Lithuanian; the majority of the populace is Lithuanian in origin and in speech and the fact that the city of Memel itself is in large parts German is no justification for maintaining the district under German sovereignty, particularly from the view of the fact that the port of Memel is the only sea outlet for Lithuania.

 Following the evacuation of German troops from Memel, the French took over the temporary military administration of the region on 15 February 1920 under the leadership of General Dominique Odry.
 This was supplemented by a civilian one headed by Gabriel Jean Petisné in 1921.
 The French administration proved problematic, as it was accused by the Lithuanian population of siding too closely with the pro-German Landes Directorium and subsequently of siding with Polish civilian and military representatives.
 As a result of that backlash, Odry left his post shortly after coming to Memel and handed the responsibility of the administration over to High Commissioner Gabriel Jean Petisné.
 During the French administration, the idea of an independent state of Memelland grew in popularity among local inhabitants.
 The organisation Deutsch-Litauischer Heimatbund (German-Lithuanian homeland federation) promoted the idea of a Freistaat Memelland, which later should return to Germany.
 It had 30,000 members, both ethnic Germans and Lithuanians, or about 21% of the total population.

 Lithuanian takeover

 On 9 January 1923, three years after the Versailles Treaty had become effective, Lithuania occupied the territory during the Klaipėda Revolt, mainly by militias that had entered the region from Lithuania.
 At the same time, France had started the Occupation of the Ruhr in Germany, and the French administration in Memel did not take any significant counteractive measures against the rebels.
-On 19 January, the territory was annexed by Lithuania, and the fait accompli was eventually confirmed by the Council of Ambassadors in 1924.
+On 19 January, the territory was annexed by Lithuania, and the fait accompli was eventually confirmed by the Conference of Ambassadors in 1924.